 If you live in a small urban home or apartment, there is always a way for you to have a lovely kitchen garden.
 Here are some delicious Dwarf Vegetables to Grow in small pots!

 Want to make an urban vegetable garden?
 Click here

 1. Cherry Tomatoes

 Cherry tomatoes are one of the most suitable vegetables for containers.
-You can easily grow them in small to medium sized containers and even in the hanging baskets.
-The yield is high and they don’t take much space too.
+You can easily grow them in small to medium-sized containers or hanging baskets.

-There are many dwarf cauliflower varieties available that you can grow in pots in your small garden for higher yield.
-Learn how to grow cauliflower in pots here.
+There are wide dwarf cauliflower varieties available that you can grow in pots in your small garden for higher yield.
 Besides cauliflowers, you can also grow other brassicas.
-Dwarf varieties of cabbage and broccoli can be grown in containers quite easily.

 The difference between the full-sized artichokes and the dwarf kind is that the little artichokes actually do not have a choke.
 You can eat the whole of them if you just peel their external layer of leaves.